 Risk Diversification Tool

-Many believed that this globalization has mainly become a tool of risk diversification.
+Many believe that this globalization has mainly become a tool of risk diversification.
 There is also a belief that there are now more chances of a country facing banking and currency crises because of this interlinking of the markets.

 Another criticism is that the integration of global financial markets is slower than expected.
-Initially, the belief was that over time capital markets would eliminate barriers to entry, and thus, would allow all types of investors to participate, irrespective of their location.
+Initially, the belief was that over time, capital markets would eliminate barriers to entry and thus, would allow all types of investors to participate, irrespective of their location.
 But, international markets still offer several benefits to their investors in comparison to the domestic markets.
 These benefits are in terms of cost, information, corporate governance, etc. Additionally, only a few firms from each country have access to the international markets.
 These firms are usually the biggest ones in that country.

 One more criticism is with regards to the role of institutional investors in financial globalization.
 Many believe their role was much less than what the original expectations were.
 The institutional investors were expected to use private and public savings in a counter-cyclical and long-term way.

-Despite having benefits, many believe that it has failed to fully achieve its objectives, or has only brought about a small positive change in the world.
+Despite having benefits, many believe that it has failed to fully achieve its objectives or has only brought about a small positive change in the world.

 Financial globalization is still an ongoing process, and there is no way of knowing how long will this process take.
 Though the linking of markets is benefiting some, the pace is much slower.
 On the other hand, the risk of contagion effect is now more than ever.
 The 2009 crisis is a very good example of this, where bankruptcy in the U.S. leads to a steep economic decline in many countries.
 Any purported move by any developed nations or investors controlling the markets can de-rail the global markets and may create knee-jerk reactions.
-It was thought that movement of capital will help all but major investments flowing to the stock and currency markets and the speed with which it travels back to home country on any small event has made these markets vulnerable.
+It was thought that the movement of capital will help all but major investments flowing to the stock and currency markets, and the speed with which it travels back to its home country on any small event has made these markets vulnerable.